 Software Engineering

-Explaining codebases, documentation, technical concepts, unfamiliar libraries/languages, and planning changes
+Explaining codebases, documentation, technical concepts, unfamiliar libraries/languages, legacy systems, and planning changes

 Why the human is still essential here

-AI can accelerate explanation, retrieval, translation, and learning, but the developer must verify the real system, check official and version-specific documentation, judge whether code and advice are actually idiomatic, connect the guidance to project context, decide what to change, and build genuine understanding before making implementation decisions.
+AI can accelerate explanation, retrieval, translation, and onboarding, but the developer must verify the real system, check official and version-specific documentation, judge whether the guidance is accurate and idiomatic, and decide what to change.

 How people use this